FAQs

 -

-The SWPP is a £13 million project delivering peatland restoration in the UK’s South West.
-The majority of the funding comes from NCPGS with significant match funding from South West Water, the Duchy of Cornwall, the National Trust and Cornwall Council, with support in kind coming from many other vital partners involved in the project.
+The SWPP is funded by Natural England’s Nature for Climate Peatland Grant scheme (NCPGS) with additional funding from South West Water, the Duchy of Cornwall, Environment Agency and the National Trust with support in kind coming from many other partners involved in the project.

-Staff working for the SWPP are employed by South West Water, Dartmoor National Park Authority and Exmoor National Park Authority.
+Staff working for the SWPP are employed by South West Water, Dartmoor National Park Authority and National Trust.

 You can see a full list of our partners at this link here.